-- the school day usually starts at 8.45am and we expect students to be in registration at that time - afternoon registration is at the start of Period 5 - morning registers are marked at 8.45am and students will receive a late mark if they are not in registration by that time - Lateness to school will result in a formal written warning (planner comment) and BALE later on the same day - if a student is late into registration or school they must report to reception.
-Failure to do so will result in a further sanction - Registers will be closed at 9.30am.
+- the school day starts at 8.40am and we expect students to be in registration at that time - afternoon registration is at 1.30pm - if pupils are not in registration on times, they will receive a late mark - lateness to school will result in a formal written warning (planner comment).
+Three planner comments in a week will lead to detention (please see PRAISE code guidance) - if a student is late into registration or school they must report to reception.
+Failure to do so will result in a further sanction - registers will be closed at 9.30am.
 In accordance with regulations, if students arrive after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
-This may mean that parents of compulsory school age students could face the possibility of a referral to the Attendance and Welfare Officer and face legal sanctions if the problem persists - if a student has a persistent late record parents will be asked to meet with the Pastoral Team and/or Attendance and Welfare Officer to resolve the problem.
-Parents can approach us at any time if they are having problems getting their child to school on time if a Gosforth Junior High Academy student is absent parents must contact school by 9.30am on each day of absence by telephone on (0191) 2851000 option 1, which has a 24 hour answering service parents can call into school and report an absence to reception; however, it is preferable to make telephone contact
+This may mean that parents / carers of compulsory school age students could face the possibility of a referral to the Attendance and Welfare Officer and face legal sanctions if the problem persists

+If a student has a persistent late record parents / carers will be asked to meet with the Pastoral Team and Attendance and Welfare Officer to resolve the problem.
+Parents / carers can approach us at any time if they are having problems getting their child to school on time